MartinMwiti/Coding-Challenges/README.md

 ## Data Structure and Algorithm

-My solutions to coding interview problems on LeetCode, LintCode and other interview preparation resources.
+My solutions to coding interview problems on LeetCode, LintCode, GeeksForGeeks and other interview preparation resources.
 I will be adding my solutions to this repository every day starting January 7, 2021.

 __Difficulty Levels solved__